Binley Woods: History

 Binley Woods is a relatively modern village.
 Settlement began in the 1920s, when some of the estates of Coombe Abbey were sold off and people began to settle and build homes in the area, which was then known as Binley Common.
 In the early years, the village lacked modern amenities such as paved roads, street lighting, piped water or mains drainage; though these were gradually provided from the 1930s onwards, some of the side roads were not paved or lighted until the 1960s.
 During the 1940s, many people trekked to Binley Woods from Coventry to avoid air raids, often living in shacks and caravans.

 The village adopted its current name of Binley Woods in 1961 after a vote by villagers.
 The name was chosen in order to avoid confusion with, and establish a separate identity from nearby Binley, a suburb of south-east Coventry.
-As the name suggests, Binley Woods is close to some woods: Brandon Wood is next to the village.
+As the name suggests, Binley Woods is close to some woods: Brandon Wood is next to the village. on 14 June 1961 the parish was renamed from "Binley" to "Binley Woods".

 A village church was established in Binley Woods in 1987, which doubles as the village hall.